Azure/AutoML-vNext-Preview/docs/cli/cli-installation.rst

 Installation of Azure ML CLI
 ============================

-You can install *azure.ml* on Linux, MacOS, and Windows for several interfaces.
+You can install *azure ml CLI* on Linux, MacOS, and Windows for several interfaces.

 Command Line Interface (CLI)
 ----------------------------